hope366/Lizzie-improvements/README.md

  * We have also incorporated the new features introduced in KaTrain 1.7 into lizzie.
 You can specify a rectangular area to limit the analysis within that area.
    * Alt+drag to set region of interest.
    * Alt+click to reset it.

+## Changes in v2.2

+## Changes in v2.2

+### Strengthening the engine menu

+ Leela 0.11.0 and colab-katago were blank in the engine menu, but now they are displayed by entering a nickname.

+### Region of interest

+ * In v2.1, all the change diagrams presented were also limited to the specified area, but in v2.2 the entire board is used.
+ * In v2.1 it was limited to normal mode, but in v2.2 it can also be used in panel UI mode.
+ * In v2.1, if you release Alt before the mouse button, the area specification will fail, but in v2.2 it will be valid.
+ * You can now cancel the set analysis area by clicking "Allow" or "Avoid" in the right-click menu.
+(Only when the engine is Leela Zero and Settings-> Engine-> Avoid Keep Variations is other than 0)

+### Revive score mode

+ We have revived the score mode, which has been abolished since the score estimation function using zen was applied.
+ Click "Game" on the top toolbar and "Score game" is added at the bottom.
+ In Score mode, by left-clicking on the dead stone, the numerical value of each other's fixed place considering Komi will be displayed in the Agehama display.

+### Add Help menu

+ "Help" has been added to the far right of the top toolbar.
+Help → Keyboard controls is a link to a page explaining lizzie shortcut keys.

+### Switch rules from the menu

+ "Rule" has been added to the "Analysis" menu on the toolbar, and you can now freely choose from 11 types of rules.
+ This feature is only available if the engine is KataGo.
+ In panel UI mode, the selected rule is displayed above the Komi display.

+### Fix typo

+ In English mode, there was a typo in the contents of the dialog box displayed by selecting "File"-> "Open from online".
+ Before modification: Please input a available url.
+ After modification: Please input an available url.

+### Show message when autoanalysis is denied

+ If you run the automatic analysis at the end of the game (without the next move), lizzie will be unresponsive.
+ Therefore, "No next move" is displayed in the dialog box.